RapidEkatama/ML_Project_HeartDisease/README.md

 # ML_Project_HeartDisease
-## Apply the machine learning method to predict the Heart Disease
+## The machine learning method to predict the Heart Disease

 In this folder, contain complete files from the Heart Disease Topic